LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 Syntax : `{% image [classes] group:group-name /path/to/image [/path/to/thumbnail] [width of thumbnail] [height of thumbnail] [title text] %}`
 E.g : `{% image fancybox right clear group:travel image2.png http://google.fr/images/image125.png 150px 300px "A beautiful sunrise" %}`
-- **classes (optionnal)** : You can add css classes to stylize the image.
+- **classes (optional)** : You can add css classes to stylize the image.
 Separate class with whitespace.
 Tranquilpeak integrate many css class to create nice effects :
         - **fancybox** : Generate a fancybox image.
         - **nocaption** : Caption of the image will not be displayed.
         - **left** : Image will float at the left.